GoBLFC/Tracker/README.md

 #### Requirements
 - A web server, such as Nginx or Apache
 - PHP 8.1+ with the following extensions:
-	* PDO + Your database extension of choice
+	* PDO + your database extension of choice
 	* openssl
 	* ctype
 	* filter